pbarnette16/toy-robot-nodejs/README.md

 All other commands given to the robot will result in the robot ignoring your commands.
 Its not very smart, you see.

+#### Development Directions

+This project is done as a command line interface in able to allow the developer to have a bit of interactivity.
+As a front-end developer it feels strange to me to not have some kind of interface.
+More about this will be discussed later.

 ## Available Scripts

 In the project directory, you can run:

 ### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ### `yarn test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.